tahmidbintaslim/tahmidbintaslim/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-HelIo,  I am Rafi, a versatile Software Engineer with over five years of experience in full stack development and data science.
-I specialize in creating scalable web solutions using technologies like React, Vue.js, Node.js, and PHP, along with expertise in SQL, NoSQL, MongoDB, and PostgreSQL.
-My strong foundation in Python, R, and MATLAB allows me to integrate machine learning and data analysis into innovative projects.

-I am passionate about solving complex problems and delivering high-quality, efficient solutions.
-My experience spans both technical development and leadership, driving team success through collaboration and cutting-edge technology.
-I’m excited to contribute to forward-thinking teams and impactful projects.
+Dynamic Senior Software Developer with 5+ years of hands-on experience in software engineering and web application development.
+Proven track record in spearheading high-impact projects, including creating Web Applications, custom WordPress websites and developing innovative e-commerce solutions.
+Skilled in collaborating with cross-functional teams to meet business requirements and drive scalability and maintainability.
+Proficient in a wide range of technologies, including Python, JavaScript, Node.js, and cloud platforms.
+Adept at leveraging machine learning and data science to optimize performance.
+Aiming to bring visionary leadership and expertise in software architecture to a forward-thinking organization.

 Hire me: https://iglu.net/talent/senior-software-developer/